 What does all this mean for the average vintage lover scouring the internet or local shops for treasure of a certain age?
 What if you can't (yet) rely on your own fashion-dating expertise?

-For some buyers, it's not issue.
-They care about the look of the thing and if they like what they see, the seller's expertise (and honesty) regarding its vintage isn't of concern.
+For some buyers, it's not an issue.
+They care only about the look of the thing.
+If they like what they see, the seller's expertise (and honesty) regarding its vintage isn't of concern.

 But for those who do care, there are ways to avoid being deliberately or unintentionally misled.
 The first step is to do your own homework.
 Even well-meaning sellers -- and I'd say that the vast majority of sellers are fundamentally honest and don't intend to mislead -- can be wrong.